 - Psychology (implied by a combination of the three elements above and character choices/actions)

-One thing that makes readers everywhere groan is obvious cliché.
-Character description is an aspect of fiction writing particularly prone to cliché (such as the wringing of hands to express distress).
-Read more about describing aspects of your character’s appearance in the posts below:
+One thing that makes readers groan is obvious cliché.
+Character description is particularly prone to cliché (such as wringing hands to show distress).
+Read more on character description:

 Body language can speak volumes about your character.
 It can say a lot about her psychological or emotional state.
-It also provides the means to convey atmosphere and mood quickly.
-For example, a character shifting from foot to foot with crossed arms might be feeling unconfident and defensive.
-Read this post that examines body language and how to use well in creating characters:
+It also provides the means to convey atmosphere and mood.
+For example, a character shifting from foot to foot might be nervous or impatient.
+Read this post on using body language to detail characters:

 Talking about a character’s ‘voice’ can mean:

-- The aural quality of a character’s voice: High and brassy/gruff/vivacious/loud/soft
+- The sound quality of a character’s voice: High and brassy/gruff/vivacious/loud/soft

-- The way a character expresses herself; how her typical phrases and words create the impression of an individual personality.
+- The way a character expresses herself; how her typical phrases and words create personality

-When outlining or sketching your character, think about how her voice can strengthen the reader’s impression of strengths and weaknesses.
-A soft-spoken character might show surprising courage and ferocity, while a loud character might be stunned to silence in a grave incident.
-Your character’s voice can change, thus a relatively silent character might grow more talkative or a voluble one less so.
+Think about how each character’s voice can strengthen the reader’s impression of strengths and weaknesses.
+A soft-spoken character might show surprising courage and ferocity.
+A loud character might turn silent because they’re in a grave situation.
+Your character’s voice can change, and this makes a character dynamic.

 See our guides to writing characters’ voices and speech: